christouachilleas71-source/Portfolio/PC_Build/README.md

 I built my very first fully functioning computer at **13 years old** — completely on my own.
 No help from anyone, not even YouTube.
 In just **30 minutes**, I assembled all the components, booted it for the first time, and it worked perfectly on the first try.

-After that, I upgraded the **CPU, cooler, and PSU**, and even updated the BIOS to the latest version — all independently.
+After that, I upgraded the **CPU, cooler, and PSU**, overclocked and undervolted my CPU and GPU and even updated the BIOS to the latest version — all independently.

 This project taught me a lot about **hardware, troubleshooting, and thinking through problems**.
 It was the moment I realized I could tackle real engineering projects on my own.